AlfonsoFichas-bit/WorkflowS-project/docs/websocket_implementation.md

 # WebSocket Implementation for Real-Time Kanban Updates

+---

+**Status: Implemented**

+*This document originally served as the design plan for the WebSocket feature.
+The core backend functionality has now been implemented as of November 2025.
+The backend successfully broadcasts events for task creation, status updates, assignments, and deletions.
+This document can now be used as a reference for the existing implementation and for future extensions.*

+---

 ## Overview
 This document outlines the WebSocket implementation requirements for real-time Kanban board updates, allowing multiple users to see changes instantly when tasks are moved, updated, or modified.